Regulation Guide

 Does ASIC regulate crypto trading?

-- FCA Regulated Forex Brokers — UK-regulated brokers verified against the FCA Register, with FSCS protection up to £85,000
+• FCA Regulated Forex Brokers — UK-regulated brokers verified against the FCA Register, with FSCS protection up to £85,000.
+The compensation scheme that ASIC doesn't have.

-For any broker not listed in the databases above, the same verification process applies: AFSL number → ASIC Professional Registers → confirm authorisation status and scope → check AFCA membership → verify registered website address matches.
+For any broker not covered above, the same verification process applies: find the AFSL number → check ASIC Professional Registers → confirm authorisation status and scope → verify AFCA membership → check the registered website address matches.

 Data sourced from ASIC Professional Registers, ASIC News Centre, and AFCA.
 Enforcement information sourced from official ASIC media releases.
 Last verified: 16 March 2026.
 WiBestBroker does not accept affiliate payments from brokers listed on this page.